Sunday, November 6, 2011

 Well, that is the smallest view of what the vals is.

-Six better describes the vals.
+Six beats better describes the vals crillo.

 If we were to compare vals to a language, then a word is 3 beats, a phrase is 6 and a sentence is 12 beats.
 Just like in language, when you first went to school and learned about words, phrases, sentences and paragraphs, you were already practicing these things without knowing what they were.
 Similarly, you may be doing very complex steps in your vals, but perhaps it will be helpful now that you are more advanced to understand more about what you are doing.
 The more long-range goal is for tango dancers to construct poems and short stories that delight their partners via knowing musical phrasing.
+Followers can also influence this feeling; so it is not information for leaders.

 As I mentioned earlier, if you count in six, they are bobbing slightly down on 2 and 6.
 That is the typical cross rhythm of their dance.
 The "cruzado" (meaning cross) is a sub-rhythm of the Argentine vals that at times is found also in Baroque, but Baroque was not the "cruzado" (cross rhythm) influence -- Africa brought that influence.
 In Latin percussion we call this counter rhythm the "trecillo" -- a part of the Afro-clave rhythm of nearly all of the forms of music in Latin America, including tango.
 The cruzado started in 6/8 sacred rhythms in Africa.
 I will write more about that later in a blog in which I will demonstrate the African influence with instruments and the Afro-clave in other forms of Latin American music as it relates to tango.